FOMO About Small Groups During Restrictions? SAME.

 That said, if you're the friend who is never left out...

 Fomo all over again.
 Source: GiPHY

 If you are a very social person, but never feel this way - perhaps look at becoming a bit more socially aware.
-If you are constantly posting pictures out and about, of course enjoy your life, you're allowed to do that - but if you think it has the potential to hurt someone's feelings (say four out of five of your mates are there) maybe re-think (this is also a message to myself).
+If you are constantly posting pictures out and about, of course, enjoy your life, you're allowed to do that - but if you think it has the potential to hurt someone's feelings (say four out of your five mates are there) maybe have a re-think.
 If you know a friend has been a bit down, someone is consistently not present, or there's one friend who is planning everything but not invited to anything, be the one to step up.
 We were all in it together when we were apart - let's make sure we keep that going now that we can physically be together too!